History Of Amcha Ghar

 On the 14th of April, 1996, in a village named Uttan in the city of Bhayander, a committed team of social workers, attorneys, doctors, and well-wishers joined Mr. and Mrs. Dias to give birth to Amcha Ghar.
 Initially, providing a home to three girls, it has now grown to a place that caters up to 25 girls and is still growing.
 They have rehabilitated many girls back into society by providing them assistance for higher education, and in the search for good jobs in reputed companies.

 Amcha Ghar focuses on early intervention, rescuing and rehabilitating young girls from the streets.
-If necessary, it also provides counseling and economic guidance to girls’ parents or relatives, with the ultimate aim of stabilizing the family environment and improving economic status so that, the girls can be re-united with their families.
+If necessary, it also provides counseling and economic guidance to girls’ parents or relatives, with the ultimate aim of stabilizing the family environment and improving their economic status, with as goal to eventually reunite the girls with their families.

 An identity of self-worth and acceptance is instilled in each child through the healthy family environment at Amcha Ghar Home.
-Amcha Ghar now encompasses not only, a Residential Home in the village of Uttan, but also provides English medium education to the poor village kids of fisher folk families, migrants, etc., at Amcha Ghar School.
-The demeanor and discipline of Amcha Ghar girls have earned them respect & reputation where ever they go.
-Amcha Ghar strives to produce self-sufficient, empowered young women, who can succeed in today’s fast-paced and competitive world through settling them back to main stream of society.
+Amcha Ghar now encompasses not only a Residential Home in the village of Uttan but also provides English medium education to the poor village kids of fisherfolk families, migrants, etc., at Amcha Ghar School.
+The demeanor and discipline of Amcha Ghar girls have earned them respect and reputation wherever they go.
+Amcha Ghar strives to produce self-sufficient, empowered young women, who can succeed in today’s fast-paced and competitive world.